mienaikoe/ziyu/Chapters/Chapter1.md

   I did as she said and finally sat down to eat.

   A moment of quiet slurping went by and I could see Mel's mind had moved onto a deeper thought.
 She released her pen and sat up in her chair, staring longingly out into the sunrise.
 I could tell she was thinking about traveling again.
-We had been married too early before we could roam across the world like most single Palinians.
+The three of us had joined too early before we could roam across the world.

   "Thinking about traveling?"
 I chimed at her.